fillie/laravel-example/README.md

 ./scripts/start.sh
 ```

 In practice, this will call `docker-compose up` and some other added commands when needed.
-The script should install any node, and php dependencies for you.
-As well as generating encyryption keys and running the initial database migrations for you.
+The script should install any npm and php dependencies for you.
+As well as generating encyryption keys and running any required database migrations for you.

 Once the script has finished it's set-up (once the database migrations are complete), you should now be able to access the project using: [http://localhost/](http://localhost/).